Your free business.com+ membership unlocks exclusive tech deals and advisor support

 TipBottom line

-VR is transforming the construction industry by enabling architects to turn designs into immersive renderings that collaborators and clients can explore in virtual space.
+VR is also reshaping the construction industry, giving architects a way to turn designs into immersive renderings that collaborators and clients can explore before anything is built.

 3. Promote tourism as a virtual experience.